yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

   - Use the **Desired Home Directory** field to specify the home directory of the `yugabyte` user.
 The default value is `/home/yugabyte`.
   - Use the **Node Exporter Port** field to specify the port number for the node exporter.
 The default value is 9300.
-  - Enabe the **Install Node Exporter** if you want the node exporter installed.
+  - Enable **Install Node Exporter** if you want the node exporter installed.
 You can skip this step if you have node exporter already installed on the nodes.
 Ensure you have provided the correct port number for skipping the installation.
   - The **Node Exporter User** field allows you to override the default Prometheus user.
 This is useful when the user is preprovisioned on nodes (when the user creation is disabled).
 If overridden, the installer checks whether or not the user exists and creates the user if it does not exist.

 ### Configure hardware for YugabyteDB nodes